 Regarding the interdependency between the basic projects, it is assumed that there is no mutually exclusive relationship for any pair of basic projects.
 On the other hand, the radii of two basic projects and the distance between their centers are used to determine whether they are dependent.
-Suppose that, for two projects indexed by g and h, the radii are denoted by r_g and r_h respectively, as shown in Fig. 3(b).
-If the distance $f(g, h) \le r_g + r_h$, the two projects are assumed to be dependent.
+Suppose that, for two projects indexed by g and h, the radii are denoted by $r_g$ and $r_h$ respectively, as shown in Fig. 3(b).
+If the distance $f(g,h) \le r_g + r_h$ , the two projects are assumed to be dependent.
 A new variable is then used to represent the joint project.
 The cost of the joint project is assumed to be the sum of the costs of the two projects multiplied by a random number following the uniform distribution of [0.7, 1.1].
 In addition, the benefit of the joint project is assumed to be the sum of the benefits of the two projects multiplied by a random number following the uniform distribution of [0.9, 1.2].
 In addition, it is assumed that the significance level of the joint project to a region is the sum of the individual significance levels.

 The test problems are designed with four scales of 50, 100, 150, and 200 basic projects, the size of the study area, the number of regions within the study area, and the available budget is adjusted accordingly, as shown in Table 4.
 The center, radius, benefit, and cost of the basic projects are generated randomly.
 The significance level of the basic projects to the regions can be determined accordingly; in addition, whether two basic projects are dependent on each other can be decided.
-For any pair of dependent basic projects, the benefits and costs of the joint project are generated randomly based on the rule described above.
-Moreover, the associated constraints for the mutually exclusive relationships between the two basic projects and between the basic project and the joint projects are added.
-For each problem scale, 30 problems are designed.
-The average number of options, equivalent to the number of binary decision variables, and the average number of constraints in the IP model of (4) - (8) are also reported in Table 4.
+For any pair of dependent basic projects, the benefits and costs of the joint project are generated randomly based on the rule

+Table 2Options in the illustrative example (including all basic projects and joint projects).